BrightProgramming/BrightProgramming.AiSupportAssistant/docs/architecture/overview.md

-# Architecture Overview
+# Architecture overview

-The AI Support Assistant separates the web UI, API boundary, application orchestration, knowledge processing and AI integrations.
+The application separates the user interface, HTTP boundary, workflow orchestration, knowledge processing, and AI integrations.

 ![Architecture overview](../images/architecture-overview.png)

 ## Main components

-- **Web** — Blazor Web application that collects questions and renders Markdown answers.
+- **Web application** — Blazor Web App using Interactive Server rendering.
-- **API** — ASP.NET Core API exposing the `/Support` POST endpoint.
+- **API** — ASP.NET Core controller-based API.
-- **SupportService** — Coordinates knowledge retrieval and answer generation.
+- **SupportService** — coordinates the support workflow.
-- **Knowledge processing** — Retrieves available knowledge and asks an AI matcher to identify relevant documents.
+- **KnowledgeProcessor** — retrieves knowledge and invokes knowledge matching.
+- **AiKnowledgeProcessor** — delegates relevance matching to a provider.
-- **AI answer processing** — Passes the question and relevant knowledge to the configured answer provider.
+- **AiAnswerProcessor** — delegates answer generation to a provider.

-## Provider model
+## Provider boundaries

-Three independent provider abstractions are used:
+Three provider abstractions are deliberately separate:

-- `IKnowledgeProvider` — supplies available knowledge.
+- `IKnowledgeProvider`
-- `IAiKnowledgeMatcherProvider` — identifies relevant knowledge.
+- `IAiKnowledgeMatcherProvider`
-- `IAiAnswerProvider` — generates the final answer.
+- `IAiAnswerProvider`

-Each has a corresponding factory that selects the configured implementation.
+Factories select the configured implementation for each abstraction.

 ## Current implementations

-The current configuration uses:
+The current source provides:

-- `MarkdownKnowledgeProvider` backed by `MarkdownKnowledgeRepository`.
+- `MarkdownKnowledgeProvider`
-- `OpenAiKnowledgeMatcherProvider` for knowledge matching.
+- `OpenAiKnowledgeMatcherProvider`
-- `OpenAiAnswerProvider` for answer generation.
+- `OpenAiAnswerProvider`

-The detailed request lifecycle is described in [Application Flow](application-flow.md).

-The provider extension model is described in [Provider Model](provider-model.md).
+Dependency injection registers these implementations as singletons.

-The knowledge implementation is described in [Knowledge Architecture](knowledge-architecture.md).
+The `SupportService` is scoped.

+## Key principle

+The core workflow works with processors and abstractions rather than concrete knowledge or AI implementations.

+This makes the three infrastructure responsibilities independently replaceable without requiring the `SupportService` to know which concrete provider is selected.